iamh2o/rgbw_colorspace_converter/README.md

 * Upon commit, flake 8 and black linter checks are run, as well as the pyunit tests for each commit and pull request.
 The status of each can be seen in the actions tab and reflected in some of the badges.

-### Some Cool Stuff.
+## A Fun Thing.

 * I've worked up a lowtech way to demonstrating cycling through various color spaces programatically using the terminal.
 If you've run setup.sh, this should run for you.
-Try running ``conda activate HBP; python ./bin/run_color_funthing.sh [rgb-r, rgb-g, rgb-b, hsv-h, hsv-s, hsv-v].   you get a taste for how the spaces cycle differently and what the encoding for each looks like. but really, this is meant to really be helpful in extractin the RGBW signal for use with RGBW LEDs..... something I can't demonstrate withouth hardware.
+Try running ``conda activate HBP; python bin/run_color_module_RGB_HSV_HEX_demo.py.  you get a taste for how the spaces cycle differently and what the encoding for each looks like. but really, this is meant to really be helpful in extractin the RGBW signal for use with RGBW LEDs..... something I can't demonstrate withouth hardware.

-#### Perhaps a simple hardware how-to should be on the to-do list?
+## Perhaps a simple hardware how-to should be on the to-do list?

+* We used OLA + DMXkings to run LEDs via DMX for many BIG projects controlling thousands of LEDS.
+And this library controlling and mapping colors.
+I'll write that up at some point.
+Still figuring out the vagaries of getting into pypi.

 ## More Examples